Quantum criticality and non-Fermi liquids: the Wilsonian renormalization group perspective: Introduction

-We emphasize that the precise values of $z$ and $\alpha$ in $d=2$ are not well established in literature beyond the robust 1-loop result.
-The situation is intriguing considering that perturbation theory corrects the value $\alpha = 2/3$ only at three-loop level \cite{Metlitski_2010}, while a four-loop calculation leads to contributions to $z$ that have no clear interpretation \cite{Holder_2015Jul} and rather point towards foundational problems of the applied approach.
-The picture provided by the quantum Monte Carlo simulations is also far from clear and definitive with regard to numbers.
-The study of peculiar electronic-nematic systems shows $z \approx 2$ scaling \cite{Schattner_2016} while simulations of Ref.~\cite{Xu_2017} yield a bosonic susceptibility inconsistent with the Hertz form $\sim |q_0|/|\vec{q}|$.
+We emphasize that the precise values of $z_b$ and $\alpha$ in $d=2$ have never been well established in literature beyond the robust one-loop result.
+The situation is intriguing considering that perturbation theory corrects the value $\alpha = 2/3$ only at three-loop level \cite{Metlitski_2010}, while, as already mentioned, a four-loop calculation leads to contributions to $z_b$ that have no clear interpretation \cite{Holder_2015Jul} and rather point towards foundational problems of the applied approach.
+The picture provided by the quantum Monte Carlo simulations is also far from definitive with regard to numbers.
+The study of peculiar electronic-nematic systems shows $z_b \approx 2$ scaling \cite{Schattner_2016} while simulations of Ref.~\cite{Xu_2017} yield a bosonic susceptibility inconsistent with the Hertz form $\sim |q_0|/|\vec{q}|$.
 These deviations were however later attributed to finite size \cite{Klein_2017} and thermal effects \cite{Klein_2020, Xu_2020}.
-Interestingly, simulations of the $XY$ model of itinerant ferromagnetism provides evidence for $z = 2$ and $\alpha = 1/2$ \cite{Liu_2022}.
-The latter result is consistent with a renormalization group analysis of isotropic Fermi gas interacting with U(1) field, which is expected to belong to the same universality class \cite{Sheerin_2024}.
-Notably, these values are characteristic of instabilities featuring ordering wavevector $\vec{Q}\neq \vec{0}$.
+Interestingly, simulations of the $XY$ model of itinerant ferromagnetism provide evidence for $z_b = 2$ and $\alpha = 1/2$ \cite{Liu_2022}.
+The latter result is also consistent with a recent renormalization group analysis of isotropic Fermi gas interacting with U(1) gauge field, which is expected to belong to the same universality class \cite{Sheerin_2024}.
+Notably, at Hertz-Millis level, these values of $z_b$ and $\alpha$ are characteristic to instabilities featuring ordering wavevector $\vec{Q}\neq \vec{0}$.
+For more recent insights into this problem see \cite{Schlief_2017}.